-We know: moving to another city is hard.
-First, there’s the organizing, sorting, packing, and saying goodbye to your old home.
+Moving is hard.
+First, there’s the planning, organizing, sorting, packing, and saying goodbye to your old home.
 But then there’s the bigger picture.
-A new grocery store, new streets to navigate, new shops and restaurants, new people… they can all feel simultaneously exciting and daunting.
-So before you lock up your old place for the final time, there are a few things to sort out that will help you settle in with greater ease.
-We’ve moved a lot of people, after all.
-So to set you up for success, here are 7 things to know before moving to another city.
+A new grocery store, new streets to navigate, new shops and restaurants, and new people you get to meet.
+All of these things can feel exciting and daunting simultaneously.
+Before you lock up your old place for the final time, there are a few things to sort out that will help you settle in with greater ease.
+To set you up for success, here are 7 things to know before moving to another city.

 1. Does the city have the features you want and need?

 Sometimes you don’t have a choice in where you move.
 But when you do, it’s important to remember: there’s a difference between what you’ve heard about a city and actually seeing it for yourself.
-Every city gains a reputation of some sort.
-More often than not, that reputation only represents a small fraction of the city!
-So rather than pick your destination based on whether a city seems cool, answer these two simple questions:
+Every city gains a reputation of some sort and more often than not, that reputation only represents a small fraction of the city!
+So before you pick a destination based on if a city seems cool, answer these two simple questions:

 - What are the most important things that your home city should have?
 Whether you’re a foodie, you love art, or you want easy access to the outdoors, identify your “make-or-break” characteristics.